Best Forex Brokers in Nigeria 2023

-Such trading conditions include the availability of naira accounts, policy on negative balance protection to check against huge losses due to volatility, whether brokers have quick order executions, the number of instruments traded, leverages, etc.
+Such trading conditions include the availability of naira accounts, a policy on negative balance protection to check against huge losses due to volatility, whether brokers have quick order executions, the number of instruments traded, leverage, etc.

 Remember that forex trading is not regulated in Nigeria.
 However, if you choose a broker that is regulated in the UK, you can check the percentage of traders that lose with the broker.

 This factor is important because there is an industry benchmark of around 75% for losing traders.
 If a forex broker has a percentage higher than this, then something could be wrong.
 So, how do you check it?
 Go to the UK version of the broker’s website.
 You will find the percentage in the header of the website.
 That is where most brokers display it.